clclyde/Automation-Projects/README.md

 # Automation-Projects
-Automation projects I made for business clients
+Automation projects I made for business clients and personal use.